2026 Botanical Bridges Congress

 This institution plays a key role in plant conservation, showcasing Dominican biodiversity through thematic exhibits, including an impressive arboretum, a fern pavilion, an orchid pavilion, a bromeliad pavilion, a seed bank, a butterfly garden, an ecological museum, a palm collection, an ecological reserve, a Japanese garden, a floral clock, a medicinal plant garden, and the National Herbarium, among other equally important and beautiful attractions.
 The JBN is a center for environmental education and community engagement that works to raise awareness about the importance of plant management and care, as well as sustainability.

-The congress will include lectures, oral presentations, posters, and workshops related to the work of the region’s botanical gardens.
-Post-conference recreational activities will also be held.
-The 2026 Botanical Bridges Congress will be organized by the Jardín Botánico Nacional Dr. Rafael M. Moscoso of Santo Domingo and is supported by the Caribbean and Central American Botanic Gardens Network (CCABG), Botanic Gardens Conservation International (BGCI), Naples Botanical Garden, Marie Selby Botanical Gardens, and the Leon Levy Native Plant Preserve.
+The congress included lectures, oral presentations, posters, and workshops related to the work of the region’s botanical gardens.
+The 2026 Botanical Bridges Congress was organized by the Jardín Botánico Nacional Dr. Rafael M. Moscoso of Santo Domingo and was supported by the Caribbean and Central American Botanic Gardens Network (CCABG), Botanic Gardens Conservation International (BGCI), Naples Botanical Garden, Marie Selby Botanical Gardens, and the Leon Levy Native Plant Preserve.